bastazini/species_habitat_interactions/README.md

         )
 ```

-Next we present the function and fit the non-linear model to the data.
+Next we present the function and fit the non-linear model to the data
-The object that the function requires is a data frame with the
+(by Vinicius AG Bastazini).
+The object that the function requires is a
-proportion of species remaining in partite A and the remaning SR or FD
+data frame with the proportion of species remaining in partite A and the
-in the other partites.
+remaining SR or FD in the other partites.
+The function also have a
+function to plot.

 ``` r
 # run function of hyperbolic curve -------------------------------------------------